 Remember, my location was set to Las Vegas, Nevada and my keyword searched was hotels.
 Four out of the seven locations (technically 3 of 7) use the keyword in their listing, but positions A, B and C (the top 3) do not.
 Think any of the bottom four could be positioned better relying on their brand name alone?

 Some would argue that all of this granular attention to detail doesn’t really matter when it comes to getting listed in the 7 pack, I’m perfectly content with them thinking that way.
-If you don’t think the city centroid matters (more importantly in the mind of the consumer versus just Google) take a look at this.
+If you don’t think the city centroid matters (more importantly in the mind of the consumer versus just Google) take a look at this weight loss tablets that work.

 The largest privately funded construction project in the history of the United States was the construction of CityCenter in Las Vegas.
 Construction costs totaled over $9 billion and the project was started by MGM Resorts International.
 Take a peek back at the map above to locate this area of recently constructed hotels.
 CityCenter is south of position D, north of position G, and east of the 15 interstate.
 It’s positioned nicely between the cluster of five hotels and the two wild cards.